 We teach the PSEPSHE curriculum as a discrete subject, throughout the school.
 In these lessons children learn to identify and articulate their own feelings, while developing an appreciation of and sensitivity to the feelings of others.
 Through this children develop a confidence in themselves and a respect for others.
 We aim to develop self-esteem and assertive communication that enables children, as they grow into adults, to cope with the world around them.
 We encourage an awareness of what is meant by a Healthy Lifestyle.
 The children will know how to make informed choices around Healthy Eating, Physical Activity and Emotional Health and Well Being.
 These underpin the whole curriculum and ethos, through lessons, assemblies, playtimes and club activities.

 SMSC (Spiritual, Moral, Social and Cultural Development)

-Values Education is in the fourth year of development throughout our school.
+At John Donne our Values Education is in the sixth year of development throughout our school.
 We have been very pleased with the impact this has had on everyone.
 All staff are expected to use implicit and explicit strategies to support this development.
 Children are expected to show our values in their behaviour and recognise them in the behaviour of others as they become familiar to them.
 They are encouraged to articulate their understandings, support each other and celebrate successes.
 Every half term we introduce a new value to all staff and children in an assembly followed by a Values day in each class when we enjoy activities designed to develop our understandings.
 Further assemblies reinforce these understandings through examples.
 Also Values stickers, leaves and badges are used to celebrate and display success.
 Our Newsletters aim to keep parents informed of our Values and give them opportunities to support their children at home.